County Support of Free Speech Activities and Reasonable Regulation

 The requirement for a permit shall not apply to funeral processions; assemblies convened by a governmental agency acting within the scope of its functions; spontaneous events occasioned by news or affairs coming into public knowledge within two (2) days of such Public Assembly, and vehicular, bicycle or running/walking road races or parades on county roads which are regulated separately by the Community Planning & Permitting Department.

-A person seeking a permit shall request and file a signed permit application from the BOCC Chief of Staff.
+A person seeking a permit shall request and file a signed permit application to the Community Planning & Permitting Department.
 A Public Assembly permit may include specific requirements* in addition to the requirements for all free speech activities set forth below.